lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 * Final project: 30%

 This accounts for 90% of your grade.
-For undergradaute students, the remaining 10% will come from attending lectures.
+For undergradaute students, the remaining 10% will come from attending lectures (one lecture missed automatically dropped; after that, please let me know why you missed a lecture to have it excused).
 For graduate students, it will come from an individual additional component to the final group project.

 Your grade will be determined by your total score as follows: